theonlypat/theonlypat.github.io/README.md

-This is my attempt at createing a Jekyll site.
+This is my attempt at creating a Jekyll site.
 ==============================================

 It with be a profolio with an option for a blog.
 ------------------------------------------------

-I wouldn't expect anything fancy nor produced quickly.
+I wouldn't expect anything fancy nor anything produced quickly.
 It is a full-faith attempt at learning Jekyll.
 So far so good.
-We shall see though.
+We shall see though...

 ### What said site will include: